One million dollars. The seven-figure club. The most famous quote from Austin Powers … “One MILLION dollars.”

 Don’t day trade stocks or start looking for a quick return.
 Deal with “shiny object syndrome” by staying committed to reaching your financial goals.
 The market will go up and down unexpectedly, but stick with it and keep investing as much as you can.

 Don’t risk your future for a risky, short-term potential gain.
 Stay committed to your plan and don’t let anyone tell you otherwise.

 The Million Dollar Calculator

-Thanks to apps like Personal Capital and free calculators it’s never been easier to save, invest, and reach your financial goals.
+Thanks to apps like Empower and free calculators it’s never been easier to save, invest, and reach your financial goals.
 Like any goal, saving $1 million is all about tracking spending and managing your money to ensure you are making progress.
 Bankrate has an amazing free calculator to help you understand what you need to do to become a millionaire.

 As I was researching this post I found this free calculator and realized I had used it before.
 About two years ago actually.
 At that point, I wasn’t a writer on these types of sites, but I was a massive reader.
 I was fascinated with early retirement, entrepreneurship and personal finance.

 At the time, I was working on a lucrative career but, like many, I was miserable with the 9-5 life.
 Even with a hefty savings rate and high income, I started to realize it was going to take longer than I wanted to become a millionaire and reach financial independence.

 At the rate I was going it wasn’t going to happen until my mid 40’s, which is still good, but I didn’t think I could survive and work somewhere that robbed me of happiness on a daily basis.
 So I quit the job and decided to pursue entrepreneurship.
 I knew some of the wealthiest and most successful people in the world achieved that wealth because they became their own bosses.